llorracc/cjSOE/README.md

-# cjSOE is the public repo for the paper cjSOE
+When complete, the downlodeer should be able to reproduce the entire paper